serverless/serverless/docs/providers/aws/guide/functions.md

       arn: <aws runtime arn>
 ```

-Finally, `auto` and `onFunctionUpdate` can be set as the `mode` property as well for completedness (and to allow for the scenario where this value comes from another variable source, for example).
+Finally, `auto` and `onFunctionUpdate` can be set as the `mode` property as well for completeness (and to allow for the scenario where this value comes from another variable source, for example).

 ## SnapStart